oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

-The following is a uni-directional transformation algorithm that takes in a VC-SD-JWT conformant to this specification and maps it to the corresponding properties in the W3C VCDM 2.0 [VCDM2.0] which is based on a JSON-LD vocabulary.
+The following is a uni-directional transformation algorithm that takes in a VC-SD-JWT conformant to this specification and maps it to the corresponding properties in the W3C VCDM 2.0 [@VC-DATA] which is based on a JSON-LD vocabulary.
 It includes specific handling for JWT claims used in this specification.
 The function returns a Verifiable Credential object in the W3C VCDM 2.0 format.